FAQs

 -

 Yes.
-If sequels featuring the same model is important to you, please feel free to check with me before buying to ensure there are other poses with that model available.
+If sequels featuring the same model is important to you, please feel free to check with me before buying to ensure there are other poses with that model available (in many cases, this information is already on the premade cover listing).
+Do note my usual schedule applies for sequels--see my availability page for current booking.

 -